Chris Stone (footballer)

-Chris Stone (born 24 February 1959) is an Australian businessman and former Australian rules footballer.
-He is the husband of former Belgian prime minister Sophie Wilmès.
+Chris Stone (24 February 1959 – 24 November 2023) was an Australian businessman and Australian rules footballer.
+He was the husband of former Belgian prime minister Sophie Wilmès.

 Early life

-Stone is from Sandy Bay, Tasmania, Australia.
+Stone was from Sandy Bay, Tasmania, Australia.
 He played with St Kilda in the Victorian Football League (VFL).

 Business career

 After leaving university, Stone began working with the Australian division of Pearl & Dean, a cinema advertising company.
 He moved to the UK in 1988 and in 1991 became regional sales director of Mills & Allen Outdoor.
-He transferred to Belgium in 1994 as CEO of Vivendi's Belgian division, comprising Belgoposter Outdoor, Claude Publicité and other media companies.
+He transferred to Belgium in 1994 as CEO of Vivendi's Belgian division, comprising Belgoposter Outdoor, Claude Publicité.
 In 1998, Stone joined RMB International as chief operating officer (COO).
 He bought his own outdoor advertising company, Dewez, in 2001.
-Since 2012 he has been president of the Belgian branch of Australian Business in Europe (ABIE).
+From 2012 until his death he was president of the Belgian branch of Australian Business in Europe (ABIE).

-Personal life
+Personal life and death

-He is married to Sophie Wilmès, the former foreign minister and former prime minister of Belgium.
+Stone was married to Sophie Wilmès, the former foreign minister and former prime minister of Belgium.

+Chris Stone died from brain cancer on 24 November 2023, at the age of 64.